 - A year after the war broke out, the Continental Congress declared its independence from the British government, in Philadelphia, Pennsylvania.
 On July 4, 1776, the Declaration of Independence was formally adopted by 12 colonies, followed by the 13th (New York) in July 19.
 By August 2, the declaration was signed.

 13 Colonies Worksheets

-This bundle includes 11 ready-to-use 13 Colonies worksheets that are perfect for students to about the colonies which were British settlements on the Atlantic coast of America in the 17th and 18th centuries.
+This is a fantastic bundle which includes everything you need to know about 13 Colonies across 23 in-depth pages.
+These are ready-to-use 13 Colonies worksheets that are perfect for teaching students about the thirteen colonies which were British settlements on the Atlantic coast of America in the 17th and 18th centuries.
 They eventually lead to the creation of the United States of America and are an important part of US history.

 - 13 Colonies Facts

 - The Diary of Mary Cooper

 - 13 Facts

 If you reference any of the content on this page on your own website, please use the code below to cite this page as the original source.